-Threat Response Plan A written threat response plan should be developed by key personnel using the Hazard Profile Worksheet and Key to guide appropriate response to all possible threats.
+Threat Response Plan A written Threat Response Plan should be developed by key personnel using the sample District Hazards Profile Assessment worksheet and Hazard Profile Key to guide appropriate responses to all possible threats.
 Toxic Substance A substance that can be poisonous or cause health effects.
-Training Training is important on at least three levels: 1) Team training for general emergency preparedness; 2) Training to address specific emergency responses or recovery activities and 3) Awareness training for all staff (i.e., Universal Emergency Procedures.)
+Training Training is important on at least three levels: 1) team training for general emergency preparedness; 2) training to address specific emergency responses or recovery activities and 3) awareness training for all staff (i.e., universal emergency procedures).